 WHAT IS FREE PLOVDIV TOUR?

 The free English language sightseeing walking tour of one of Bulgaria’s oldest cities, organized by 365 Association.
-Free Plovdiv Tour expects its guests every day at 11am and 6pm (from May to September) and at 2pm (from October to April) in front of the Municipality building on Plovdiv’s main street.
+Free Plovdiv Tour expects its guests every Satruday and Sunday at 11AM in front of the Municipality building on Plovdiv’s main street.
 Approved by Tourist Service Municipal Company at Plovdiv Municipality.
 The sightseeing tours of Plovdiv are organized by guides from a non-profit organization.
 Every tour is both fun and educational, the perfect introduction to the city and its thousands of years of history.

 We start at the Municipality building (a.k.a.
 City Hall)